Here are some explanations of some words used in hypnotherapy. I have put them in order of relevance rather than alphabetically.

 Using the process of hypnotic symbolism negative symbols can be changed for positive symbols altering the internal representation of that experience.

 By using people’s exact representation of an experience with their symbols long-lasting, permanent changes can be made using hypnotic symbolism.

-You can not change what has happened to you in the past but you can change way you feel about that experience it when you think about it.
+You cannot change what has happened to you in the past but you can change the way you feel about it when you recall the events.

 Hypnotic Symbolism can be used for many issues including anxiety, trauma, depression, heartache and negativity.